loklak/loklak_server/README.md

 - share tweets and tweet archives with other loklak users
 - search anonymously on your own search portal
 - create your own tweet search portal or statistical evaluations
-- use [Kibana](https://github.com/elastic/kibana) to analyze large amounts of tweets for statistical data.
+- use [Kibana](https://github.com/elastic/kibana) to analyze large amounts of tweets for statistical data(http://blog.loklak.net/tweet-analytics-with-loklak-and-kibana-as-a-search-front-end/).

 ## How do I install loklak: Download, Build, Run